Market Access

 ecowasECOWAS

-The Economic Community of West African States (ECOWAS) is the major political and economic bloc for Western Africa.
-ECOWAS is a regional group of 15 countries, founded in 1975.
-The countries include Benin, Burkina Faso, Cape Verde, Cote d’Ivoire, The Gambia, Ghana, Guinea, Guinea-Bissau, Republic of Liberia, Republic of Mali, Republic of Niger, Federal Republic of Nigeria, Senegal, Sierra Leone and Togo.
-ECOWAS is considered one of the pillar regional blocs of the continent African Economic Community (AEC).
+The Economic Community of West African States (ECOWAS) is the primary political and economic bloc for West Africa.
+Established in 1975, ECOWAS is a regional organisation comprising 15 member countries, including: Benin, Burkina Faso, Cape Verde, Côte d’Ivoire, The Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo.